JPraiseOfficial/delish-nutrio/README.md

    npm run dev
    ```
    **Note**: The API depends on your own data.
 You’ll need to seed your database with meals and user data to test all features.
+5. Server is live at `http://localhost:3000` and Swagger docs are available at `http://localhost:3000/api/v2/docs`.
+   **Note:** If you configured a different port in your `.env` or `server.ts`, update the URL accordingly.

 ---